cometdlut/cracktip-detector/README.md

 </table>

-### Step 4: Find the crack tip position from the detected contours.
+### Step 4: Find the crack tip position from the detected contours

 Run `Ridge_analysis.m` in Matlab